 Bottom line: Ensure your home remains show-worthy at all times.

-To recap quickly, sellers in a down market have the best chance of an expedient close if they’re flexible, enlist expert help to prepare and market the home to sell, understand the home should be show-worthy at all times, and are prepared to give buyers space to explore their potential new home.
+To recap quickly, sellers in a down market have the best chance of an expedient close if they’re flexible, enlist expert help to prepare and market the home to sell, understand the home should be show-worthy at all times and don’t forget to make it smell better, and are prepared to give buyers space to explore their potential new home.